-- 200202 Advanced Physics A II Quantum Mechanics - 200211 Advanced Physics B I Electrodynamics - 200212 Advanced Physics B II Thermodynamics, Statistical Physics - 200301 Advanced Physics A III Applied Quantum and Statistical Physics - 200302 Advanced Physics A IV Elementary Particles and Fields - 200311 Advanced Physics B III Condensed Matter and Solid State Physics - 200312 Advanced Physics B IV Semiconductor Devices, Advanced Optics
+200202 Advanced Physics A II - Quantum Mechanics

+200211 Advanced Physics B I - Electrodynamics

+200212 Advanced Physics B II - Thermodynamics, Statistical Physics

+200301 Advanced Physics A III - Applied Quantum and Statistical Physics

+200302 Advanced Physics A IV - Elementary Particles and Fields

+200311 Advanced Physics B III - Condensed Matter and Solid State Physics

+200312 Advanced Physics B IV - Semiconductor Devices, Advanced Optics

-200300 - Physics Specialization Module
+200300 - PHYSICS SPECIALIZATION MODULE

-Short Name:ModPhysSpecSemester:5 - 6Credit Points:15 ECTS
+Short Name: ModPhysSpec

+Semester: 5 - 6 Credit Points: 15 ECTS

-General Information This module contains major-specific specialization lectures and a literature review seminar on special topics.
+General Information This module contains major-specific specialization lectures.

 - In the major specific lectures, students obtain specific knowledge about various directions that are suited for specialization in later research.
 Special fields go often along with special methods, to which the students are introduced. - Some of the courses cover interdisciplinary fields of research.
-Here the students learn to take different viewpoints on one and the same subject, depending on the discipline that is involved. - Students apply their fundamental knowledge from the core physics courses and adapt the generic methods to the special ones. - Most specialization subject courses involve short projects and student presentations in addition to regular lectures. - Topics of the literature review seminar are taken from seminal papers of the past as well as from current research.
-The students have to give an oral presentation and write a term paper.
-They learn to communicate the results to an audience with less background knowledge, presenting them in a pedagogical way, and improve their oral and written presentation skills.
+Here the students learn to take different viewpoints on one and the same subject, depending on the discipline that is involved. - Students apply their fundamental knowledge from the core physics courses and adapt the generic methods to the special ones. - Most specialization subject courses involve short projects and student presentations in addition to regular lectures.